kaisenlinux/documentation-dev/README.md

 - type in the terminal at the root dir of this project: `mix docs`
 - `html doc` is generated in `doc` folder

-## How to add a new file to the documentation
+## How to add a new file to the documentation and generated html doc

 - Create a markdown file in `md\[category]` folder.
 - There is 5 `[category]` folders: